-If you are interested in other angles to this story, please find experts to discuss the pandemic's impact on the economy, its effects on countries around the world, and the science and public health aspects of this crisis.
+If you are interested in other angles to this story, please find experts to discuss vaccines and the pandemic's effects on healthcare systems, COVID's impact on the economy, its effects on countries around the world, and the science and public health aspects of this crisis.

 Sam Bacharach, expert in labor management, negotiation and organizational politics, is available to discuss tips for managers who are now working with remote staffs.
 He says the working relationship does not have to be hierarchical all the time, especially in a remote work situation.